Search

 Diamond Archery Edge 320 R.A.K.
 Package compound bow

-The modules associated with the Edge 320’s cams are of a rotating design, and making draw length adjustments is as simple as removing two screws, rotating the modules to align the designated indexing marks, and retightening the cam screws in place.
+The modules associated with the Edge 320’s cams are of a rotating design.
+Making draw length adjustment is as simple as removing two screws, rotating the modules to align the indexing marks, and retightening the cam screws in place.

 Shootability